Subscribe RSS Contact Us

 Jack E. Angel, the Coalition for Healthcare Communication’s Education Foundation Executive Director, finds the settlement agreement troubling, because, “as demonstrated by numerous studies, journals are a leading and respected source of information for physicians.
 Arbitrarily limiting their reach through reprints does not serve the public health.”

-Friede points out in his interview that even though this agreement only restricts the activities of the company that is the subject of the settlement, the industry as a whole may “adopt provisions in their own online pharmacy compliance programs that mirror what appears in orders they’re not even subject to.”
+Friede points out in his interview that even though this agreement only restricts the activities of the company that is the subject of the settlement, the industry as a whole may “adopt provisions in their own compliance programs that mirror what appears in orders they’re not even subject to.”

 “While this settlement is limited to J&J and the drugs at issue in the settlement, Arnie Friede is absolutely correct that every company and every marketing partner must take note,” said Coalition for Healthcare Communication Executive Director John Kamp.